 1) Nomination email from a UCF faculty or staff person familiar with the student’s accomplishments, including the student’s name, Knights Mail, PID, and a brief statement of support.

 2) A personal statement from the student, sent via their Knights Mail account, of no more than 500 words describing how their experiences in and beyond the classroom connect and how these together have shaped their academic career.
 The statement should particularly focus on the skills gained in these experiences and how the student will apply these skills in the future.

-Nominations and applications for the What’s Next: Integrative-Learning Scholarship fall 2018 cycle are due by email to QEP@ucf.edu no later than March 30, 2018.
+Nominations and applications for the What’s Next: Integrative-Learning Scholarship are due by email to QEP@ucf.edu in the spring semester (details for the 2019 cycle will be posted in January 2019).
 Nomination letters and applications may arrive separately; however no incomplete files will be considered.
 At least two scholarships are available for each undergraduate college.
-Recipients will be notified no later than August 1, 2018.